-You can add optional riders at an additional cost to your policy to best fit your needs and budget.
-Some popular rider options for court reporters include:
+However, you can add optional riders at an additional cost to your policy to best fit your needs and budget.

-Retroactive Injury Benefit Rider: Pays benefits from the date of disability due to injury if disability occurs within 30 days of the injury and continues through the elimination period.
+Retroactive Injury Benefit Rider: Pays additional benefits from the date of disability due to injury if disability occurs within 30 days of the injury and continues through the elimination period.